On Cloudflow 3.0 review

 The Cloudflow 3.0 might not be for you if you:

 - You’re looking for a more comfortable, padded shoe.
-ON have a couple of options, but my favorite is the ON Cloud X
+ON have a couple of options, but my proposed alternative for the Cloudflow 3.0 is the ON Cloud X

-- You’re in need of specific support for overpronation; whilst you can add a supportive insole to the Cloudflow the ON Cloudflyer is a better option for support.
+- You’re in need of specific support for overpronation; whilst you can add a supportive insole to the Cloudflow, I found that the ON Cloudflyer is a better option for support.

 A tried and tested design

-Another improvement is room in the upper, there’s a bit more in the toe-box and the material itself doesn’t hug the foot so much, making this shoe better for runners with wider feet.
-The toebox is
+Another improvement is room in the upper, there’s a bit more in the toe-box and the material itself doesn’t hug the foot so much.
+However, the Cloudflow 3 still remains among the narrower designs.
+It is 83.3 mm in the widest part of the forefoot, running 15% narrower than the average.

 Excellent lockdown

-ON always get lockdown right in my opinion (although some disagree when it comes to the Cloudswift!)
-The Cloudflow 3.0 has a really nice, conforming heel cup that I found my foot sit in very naturally.
+ON always gets lockdown right in our opinion (although some disagree when it comes to the Cloudswift!)
+The Cloudflow 3.0 has a really nice, conforming heel cup that we found our foot sit in very naturally.

 It has a simple, yet effective lacing system with extra eyelets if you really want to jam yourself into the heel cup.
 This is imperative in a shoe with a responsive midsole as the whole of your feet needs to be really locked in.